How to Plot a Line Chart in Python using Matplotlib

 How to Create a Line Chart in Python with Pandas DataFrame

-So far, you have seen how to create your Line chart using lists.
+So far, you have seen how to create a Line chart using lists.

 import pandas as pd